TWIPLA 3AS API (3.0.0)

 billingDate

-string <date> (date)
+string <date-time> (date)

 Responses